Bechtel: Nuclear, Security & Environmental

 The Nuclear, Security & Environmental unit handles the company's government work and commercial nuclear businesses.
 The unit supports U.S. and international governmental organizations including the U.S. Departments of Defense and Energy.
 Since the 1950s, Bechtel has designed, serviced, or delivered 80 percent of all nuclear plants in the U.S.

-As of 2019, Bechtel leads or is a member of a consortium that manage a national laboratory and a number of national security-related facilities in the U.S., including: the Lawrence Livermore National Laboratory, and the combined operations of the Y-12 National Security Complex and the Pantex Plant.
+As of 2019, Bechtel leads or is a member of a consortium that manages a national laboratory and several national security-related facilities in the U.S., including: the Lawrence Livermore National Laboratory, and the combined operations of the Y-12 National Security Complex and the Pantex Plant.

 Bechtel has been contracted to manage the United States Navy's nuclear propulsion research facilities since 2011.
 In June 2013 the unit completed design and construction on a U.S. Missile Defense Agency project at Fort Greely, Alaska, which included three missile fields and forty silos.
 In 2014 the U.K. Ministry of Defence selected Bechtel to support the Royal Navy and Air Force on procurement and managed support services.
 Additionally, in 2016, Bechtel began providing testing and operations for the Arnold Engineering Development Complex at the Arnold Air Force Base in Tennessee.

 Other government work includes the construction of the facilities to treat the liquid radioactive waste stored underground at the Department of Energy's Hanford nuclear waste site in Washington.
 Bechtel and AECOM agreed in 2016 to pay $125 million to settle claims by the U.S. Department of Justice that the companies used subpar work while building a nuclear waste treatment facility at the Hanford Nuclear Reservation in Washington state, in addition to allegedly using public funds for lobbying.
 The companies did not admit wrongdoing; they said they settled to avoid long, costly litigation.
 In late 2017, Bechtel completed the assembly of two nuclear waste melters, each at 300 tons.
 The melters are the largest of their kind ever built in the United States.

 The unit also manages U.S. Department of Defense contracts to dismantle and dispose of stored chemical weapons, including decades-old mustard and nerve gas from World War II.
 By 2019, the Pueblo Chemical Agent-Destruction Pilot Plant in Colorado had destroyed nearly 100,000 munitions.
 Bechtel completed the construction of the Blue Grass Chemical Agent-Destruction Pilot Plant in 2015.
 Since May 2012, Bechtel has been part of a consortium completing the Chernobyl New Safe Confinement, a structure that will safely confine the damaged Chernobyl Nuclear Reactor Number 4.
 Bechtel continues to oversee the operation.
 In November 2016, the team slid a massive containment arch to cover the damaged nuclear reactor and contain radioactive material.